tony-albanese/ci-project-1/project_readme.md

 ## Deployment

 ### Project Creation
-The project was started by navigating to the [template](https://github.com/Code-Institute-Org/gitpod-full-template) and clicking 'Use this template'.
-Under Repository name I input XXXXXXX.
-I then navigated to the new [repository](https://github.com/XXXXXXXX.
-I then clicked the Code drop down and selected HTTPS and copied the link to the clipboard.
+The project was started by navigating to the [template] and clicking 'Use this template'.
+Under Repository name I input ci-project-1.
+I then navigated to the new [repository](https://github.com/tony-albanese/ci-project-1).
+I then clicked on the GitPod button which set up a GitPod workspace.

-Describe gitpod...

 ### Using Github Pages
 1. Navigate to the GitHub [Repository:](https://github.com/tony-albanese/ci-project-1)